IceCreamSandwich98/hardhat-simple-storage-fcc/README.md

 # Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
-It came with a default contract, that i replaced with "SimpleStorage" contract, which stores a number on the block chain, and retrieves that number.
+It came with a default solidity contract that i replaced with "SimpleStorage" contract, which stores a number on the block chain, and retrieves that number.
 In my project folder, I have four main folders used for testing, creating scripts, and creating new hardhat tasks.

 # .env file